1960 Ethiopian coup attempt: Clashes

 Fighting broke out in the afternoon of the next day.
 Heavily outnumbered, the rebels were slowly driven back.
 Many ordinary soldiers of the Kebur Zabagna, once they learned they were fighting against the Emperor, lost heart as they had been given to understand that they were fighting for him.
 Once the fighting started, the inhabitants of the capital gave their support to the loyalists.
 Before abandoning the capital, Germame and the others turned their machine-guns on their hostages in Genetta Leul palace, killing fifteen of them.
-Included in the victims were Prime Minister Aregai, Makonnen Habte-Wold, Lema Wolde Gabriel and Major General Mulugeta.
+Among the victims were Prime Minister Aregai, Makonnen Habte-Wold, Lema Wolde Gabriel and Major General Mulugeta.

 Coup suppressed

 The use of force saved Selassie's regime, but in effect turned the Imperial Army into a major pillar of the regime.
 General Tsege was killed in the fighting; Colonel Warqenah committed suicide.
 Mengistu and Germame evaded capture until 24 December 1960 when they were surrounded by the army near Mojo.
 Rather than face capture, Germame committed suicide; Mengistu surrendered.
 He was publicly hanged in a church square a few months later.
 Germame's body was brought to Addis Ababa and hanged as well, as a manner of demonstrating the Emperor's resolve.
-Official casualty figures state that at least 300 people were killed, many of them civilians caught in the street fighting; Christopher Clapham considers them "likely to be underestimates", noting in a footnote that The East African Standard in Nairobi, in what was then Kenya Colony, estimated about 2,000 dead and wounded in its 20 December 1960 story.
+Official casualty figures state that at least 300 people were killed, many of them civilians caught in the street fighting; Christopher Clapham considers these figures "likely to be underestimates", noting in a footnote that The East African Standard in Nairobi, in what was then Kenya Colony, estimated about 2,000 dead and wounded in its 20 December 1960 story.